ProAgent: Building Proactive Cooperative Agents with Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly emerged as powerful tools, achieving remarkable advancements across various domains, including long conversations \cite{ouyang2022training}, reasoning \cite{bubeck2023sparks}, and text generation \cite{brown2020language}.
+Large Language Models (LLMs) have rapidly emerged as powerful tools, achieving remarkable advancements across various domains, including long conversations~\citep{ouyang2022training}, reasoning~\citep{bubeck2023sparks}, and text generation~\citep{brown2020language}.
 These models, by leveraging a vast amount of training data, can capture and embody a significant amount of common sense knowledge.
-Notable LLM-based agents like SayCan \cite{ahn2022can}, ReAct \cite{yao2022react}, DEPS \cite{wang2023describe}, RAP \cite{hao2023reasoning}, and Reflexion \cite{shinn2023reflexion} have demonstrated the ability to make decisions interactively through appropriate prompts or feedback.
-However, these works have primarily focused on exploring the potential of LLMs as individual agents, handling one task at a time.
-The untapped potential lies in investigating how LLMs can effectively cooperate with other agents, capitalizing on their robust reasoning and planning capabilities.
+Notable LLM-based agents like SayCan~\citep{ahn2022i}, ReAct~\citep{yao2023react}, DEPS~\citep{wang2023describe}, RAP~\citep{hao2023reasoning}, Reflexion~\citep{shinn2023reflexion}, and JARVIS-1~\citep{wang2023jarvis1} have demonstrated the ability to make decisions interactively through appropriate prompts or feedback.
+However, these works have primarily focused on exploring the potential of LLMs as individual agents, whether in games or robotics.
+The untapped potential lies in investigating how LLM-based agents can effectively cooperate with other AI agents or humans.

-This research delves into the capabilities of LLMs in tackling the intricate challenges of multi-agent coordination \cite{yang2020overview, zhang2021multi, gronauer2022multi}, particularly in the realm of policy generalization \cite{strouse2021collaborating, zhao2023maximum, li2023cooperative, li2023tackling}.
-We present \textbf{ProAgent}, an innovative and adaptable framework specifically designed to excel in coordination scenarios alongside novel agents.
-ProAgent comprises three essential modules: \texttt{Planner}, \texttt{Verificator}, and \texttt{Memory}, along with the mechanism of \texttt{Belief Correction}.
-These modules synergistically enable ProAgent to actively predict teammates' intentions and achieve adaptive cooperative reasoning and planning without the need for prior training or finetuning.